seiyria/Types-of-Mania/README.md

 * Shinju working
 * Lucre multiplier
 * Edit healing item potency
+* Pattern matches (like specific, but *lv10, *lv11, etc to capture specific ranges of creatures. should use a regex to capture a group at a time)
 * Item drop rate multiplier
 * Item shop randomizer (w/ seeds)
 * Item randomization (w/ seeds)